What time is Strictly Come Dancing on TV?

 Who’s presenting Strictly Come Dancing?

-As ever, it’s Tess Daly and Claudia Winkleman who host Strictly Come Dancing.
+As ever, Tess Daly and Claudia Winkleman will be returning to host the biggest show on TV.

 When is the Strictly final 2017?